rktr1998/zig-wol/README.md

 ## Installation

-Pre-compiled binaries are distributed with [releases](https://github.com/rktr1998/zig-wol/releases): download the binary for your architecture and operating system and you are good to go!
+Pre-compiled binaries of [zig-wol](https://github.com/rktr1998/zig-wol) are distributed with [releases](https://github.com/rktr1998/zig-wol/releases): download the binary for your architecture and operating system and you are good to go!

 ### Install latest on Windows using PowerShell